machinetranslate/machinetranslate.org/events/wmt.md

 ---
 parent: Events
 title: WMT
-description: Conference on Machine Translation
+description: Description of the Conference on Machine Translation
 name: WMT
 ---